THANK YOU FOR ENTERING THE SAMARITANS CYCLE – Our sportive in aid of the Chilterns Samaritans.

 Getting There & Parking

-Details on this page
+Parking details on this page

 - Registration opens from 7.30 and will close at 10.00.
 We suggest you arrive to register at least 30 minutes before you want to start.
-The Marshalls will let groups go in batches of 2 mins.
+The marshalls will let groups go in batches of 2 mins.